Jean-François Prost: Convivialités électives (2000)

 In the winter of the year 2000, Jean-François Prost installed a shelter on the frozen waters of the Saguenay River in Chicoutimi.
 Prost lived in the space for several weeks.
 The inspiration of this project came from the necessity for creating a dialogue with the surroundings and the environment but also with the local inhabitants of this borough of Saguenay, Quebec.

 All Aboard (2007)

 September 2007: authorities surround the London 2012 Olympic Site with an 18-km blue wall and repaint daily any form of expression and of visual protest.
-Abandoned, empty paint cans revealing the code and name of the paint colour is reproduced by Adaptive Actions to perform an action.
+Abandoned, empty paint cans revealing the code and name of the paint color is reproduced by Adaptive Actions to perform an action.
 Under the premise "Only blue remains", the action All Aboard is born.

 Heteropolis (Publication) (2013)

 Along with the Adaptive Actions platform, Marie-Pier Boucher, Jean-Maxime Dufresne, Gema Melgar, and other collaborators such as Kyong Park, developed through the concept of Heteropolis a publication containing 53 contributions which take different forms: images, texts, interviews, or actions related to different questions about open spaces and indeterminacy, the facilitation of the hybridization of what already exists, and simultaneously value difference and mobilize new forms of urban relations, exchange, and diversity.

 The publication was launched in the Leonard and Bina Ellen Gallery of Concordia University and was followed by a series of conferences and workshops in the University of Lethbridge and Optica Centre d'art Contemporain.